ChristophP/web-react-components/README.md

 For each property that is declared with the exposed register function, a DOM attribute is created, that is being listened to for changes through the [`attributeChangedCallback`](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements).
-Also, a corresponding DOM node property is set up with getter and setters, that keeps the property and the attribute in sync.
+Also, a corresponding DOM node property is set up with getters and setters, that keeps the property and the attribute in sync.
 Registering a property with a leading `!!` will declare a boolean attribute.
 Then the getters and setters will work slightly different and pass a boolean value to React depending on the